deammion/Engr-Project/project_requirement/project-requirement.md

 ### 3.8 Physical and Environmental Requirements

-For systems with hardware components, identify the physical characteristics of that hardware (9.4.10) and environment conditions in which it must operate (9.4.11).
-Depending on the project, this section may be from one page up to 5 pages.<br>

-Due to the fact that this project is a solely software-based project there are no physical or environmental requirements involved.
+Due to the fact that this project is solely a software-based project there are no physical or environmental requirements involved.
 The only requirement this project has is that there must be access to a computer to run the program.
 Furthermore, the computer must have python installed on it.
 It is vital that the computer is able to run python version 3.0 or higher. <br>

 ### 3.9 Supporting information